gitter-badger/alexjj.com-1/content/books.md

 * _The 4 Disciplines of Execution: Achieving Your Wildly Important Goals_ (2012),  Chris McChesney, Sean Covey, Jim Huling, 296 pp

 #### 2019

+I stopped recording them in early 2019...have to go back to my kindle/shelves and try and figure it out!

 * _The Plot Against America_ (2004), Philip Roth, 391 pp
 * _The Bullet Journal Method_ (2018), [Ryder Carroll](https://bulletjournal.com/), 320 pp